-Columbia University Manhattanville Academic Mixed-Use Development, New York, NY
+Columbia University Manhattanville Academic Mixed-Use Development, New York, NY p.
+3

 Ms. Lapin served as Hazardous Materials Task Leader on this EIS for approximately 4 million square feet of new academic, research and neighborhood uses to be constructed north of Columbia University's existing Morningside campus.
 The Hazardous Materials work included Phase I Environmental Site Assessments for the properties within the site boundaries, and estimates for a Subsurface (Phase II) Investigation of the entire development area.
-The firm's Hazardous Materials group has performed over 30 individual Phase I Environmental Site Assessment (PESA) was completed in conjunction with the EIS.
+The firm's Hazardous Materials group has performed over 30 individual Phase I Environmental Site Assessments for properties within the development area.
+In addition, a Preliminary Environmental Site Assessment (PESA) was completed in conjunction with the EIS.
 Based on the Phase I studies, AKRF conducted a subsurface (Phase II) investigation in accordance with an NYCDEP-approved investigative work plan and health and safety plan.
 Subsurface activities included the advancement of soil borings, groundwater monitor wells, and the collection of soil and groundwater samples for laboratory analysis.
 This study estimated costs to remediate contaminated soil, groundwater and hazardous building materials, including lead-based paint and asbestos-containing materials.